 Under The Andalusian Sun – 8 Incredible Moments

-With one of the most romantic Spanish cities as its capital, Andalusia, the picturesque south of the Iberian Peninsula, prides itself with eight beautiful provinces: Almeria, Cadiz, Cordoba, Granada, Huelva, Jaen, Malaga and Seville, its epicenter, boasting as many lyrical and diverse sunsets.
+With one of the most romantic Spanish cities as its capital, Andalusia – the picturesque south of the Iberian Peninsula, prides itself with eight beautiful provinces: Almeria, Cadiz, Cordoba, Granada, Huelva, Jaen, Malaga and Seville, its epicenter.
+Nevertheless, it boasts as many lyrical and diverse sunsets.

 Almeria

-Almeria or literary “Mirror of the Sea” was founded in 995 AD by the Moors, whose traces are still visible today in the region’s rich culture.
-Also known as “The Garden of Spain”, Almeria boasts dozens of attractions including spectacular fortifications such as the Moorish Alcazaba, charming pueblos with narrow Kasbah streets, the western Oasys Theme Park which served as a settlement for “The good, the bad and the ugly”, lots of museums and lovely beaches, as well as the stunning National Park, Cabo del Gata.
+Almeria, or literary the “Mirror of the Sea” was founded in 995 AD by the Moors, whose traces are still visible today in the region’s rich culture.
+Also known as “The Garden of Spain”, Almeria boasts dozens of attractions including spectacular fortifications such as the Moorish Alcazaba; charming pueblos with narrow Kasbah streets; the western Oasys Theme Park which served as a settlement for “The good, the bad and the ugly”; lots of museums and lovely beaches; as well as the stunning National Park – Cabo del Gata.

 Cadiz